galaridor/dotnet8-webapi-auth/README.md

   ```

 #### **POST /api/auth/login**
-- Log in a registered user and receive a JWT token.
+- Log in a registered user and receive a JWT token stored in a HttpOnly cookie.
 - Request Body:
   ```json
   {